Digicreon/Arkiv/README.md

 - Store data on Amazon S3 for a few weeks/months, if you need to restore them easily.
 - Store data on Amazon Glacier for ever.
 It's an incredibly cheap storage that should be used instead of Amazon S3 for long-term conservancy.

-If your data are backed up every hour (not every day), it's possible to define a fine-grained purge of the files stored on the local drive and on Amazon S3.
+If your data are backed up every hour (not just every day), it's possible to define a fine-grained purge of the files stored on the local drive and on Amazon S3.
 For example, it's possible to remove half the backups after two days, and keep only 2 backups per day after 2 weeks, and keep 1 backup per day after 3 weeks, and remove all files after 2 months.
 The same could be configured for Amazon S3 archives.

 ### Step-by-step
 **Starting**